tkocou/Ollama_Pick/README.md

 The 'ollama_pick' module was compiled for a Linux system where *gnome terminal* is available.

-Download the *ollama pick* module and place it into the bin directory found in your Linux Home directory (i.e. ~/bin directory)
+Download the *ollama pick* module and place it into the bin directory found in your Linux Home directory (i.e. ~/bin directory) and insure the executable attribute has been set.

 Create a desktop launcher and use the **\/home/<home directory\>/bin/ollama_pick** as the executable.